 - Pour the water in a small bowl and sprinkle the powdered gelatin over it in a single layer.
 Set aside for about 5 minutes.

-- In a small saucepan, bring the irish cream and 1/4 c. of the heavy cream to a boil.
-Remove from heat and add the gelatin to the mixture.
-Stir until fully dissolved.
+- In a small saucepan, bring the Irish cream and 1/4 cup of the heavy cream to a boil.

 - Add the chocolate chips and stir, then let sit, covered, for about 5 minutes.
-Whisk until the chocolate melted and the mixture is smooth.
-Set aside to cool.

 - Gently fold in the chocolate mixture half at a time, making sure the mousse is light and fluffy and fully combined.